White Mountain Regional Medical Center Continues to Provide Excellent, Local Care

 According to Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), which is a standardized survey instrument measuring perspectives of hospital care, the most recent data indicates WMRMC HCAHPS ranked number 12 out of 66 Arizona hospitals.
 The 66 Arizona hospitals include large, metropolitan facilities, reporting to HCAHPS.
-The WMRMC Quality Program is all encompassing and incudes input from every employee.
+The WMRMC Quality Program is all-encompassing and includes input from every employee.
 Contributions from employees sparked internal performance improvement initiatives resulting in positive changes.
-WMRMC reports on the required government quality measures, but also strives to reach a higher standard of care for its patients by focusing on employee identified measures to enhance patient care further creating a culture of excellence.
+WMRMC reports on the required government quality measures, but also strives to reach a higher standard of care for its patients by focusing on employee-identified measures to enhance patient care further creating a culture of excellence.
 For more information about the hospital's quality please visit www.medicare.gov/hospitalcompare

 .
 The survey on patient experience is there.

-As of January 1, 2015, WMRMC has adopted CPSI as their Electronic Health Record and facility wide software for all of its services.
+As of January 1, 2015, WMRMC has adopted CPSI as their Electronic Health Record and facility-wide software for all of its services.
 This was a change from the current system that was adopted in years past.
-WMRMC's Director of IS, Rob Martin, has managed the project for the last 8 months.
-During those 8 months, staff made sacrifices of personal and family time to visit other hospitals around and outside of the state to make their selection and receive their training in this well-educated process.
+During implementation, the staff made sacrifices of personal and family time to visit other hospitals around and outside of the state to make their selection and receive their training in this well-educated process.

-With CPSI, WMRMC is poised to meet Meaningful Use Stage 2 and provide the most current of Electronic Medical Record services and distributions.
-WMRMC and its staff have proven their prowess in patient care under the new electronic mandates since the inception of the federal requirements and will remain a top provider and continue to set the example for healthcare partners in Arizona.
+With CPSI, WMRMC has met all stages of Promoting Interoperability (PI) and provides the most current of Electronic Medical Record services and distributions.
+WMRMC and its staff have proven their process with patient care under the new electronic mandates since the inception of the federal requirements and will remain a top provider while continuing to set an example for healthcare partners in Arizona.

 Small Rural Hospital Transitions Project

-Radiology Services will have a new X-Ray machine by the end of February 2015.
-The new machine is a GE Proteus and allows imaging for patients up to 485 pounds.
+Radiology Services recently upgraded to a new NUC-MED machine and will have a new CT machine installed before the end of 2021.
+The new MRI installation will consist of a building that has a covered walkway (indoors) and should be completed by early 2022.
+(Details coming soon).
+Radiology's X-Ray machine is a GE Proteus and allows imaging for patients up to 485 pounds.
 The machine also rises up and down to assist in comforting injured patients.
 The flooring has also been replaced in the Radiology Department creating a warmer environment for patients.

 WMRMC is committed to community preparedness and has established an Emergency Management Team that collaborates with local, State and National agencies to provide a comprehensive solution in the event of a local emergency.
 In conjunction with the hospital Infection Control department, the Emergency Management Team will be equipped to handle pandemic outbreaks and control serious infectious diseases.
 In support of this initiative, hospital employees have participated in many local and nation training events including: